Multistudio Offices – Kansas City

 • Industry Architecture Firm,

-• Gould Evans has designed and completed the design of their architectural firm offices located in Kansas City, Missouri.
+• Multistudio has designed and completed the design of their architectural firm offices located in Kansas City, Missouri.

-A distinctive feature of this space is the custom perforated metal stair paneling designed by a Gould Evans associate, which creates patterned light displays throughout the day.
-The studio also includes a new home for nonprofit STEAM Studio (co-founded by Gould Evans), providing enhanced opportunities for kids to learn within a professional work environment.
+A distinctive feature of this space is the custom perforated metal stair paneling designed by a Multistudio associate, which creates patterned light displays throughout the day.
+The studio also includes a new home for nonprofit STEAM Studio (co-founded by Multistudio), providing enhanced opportunities for kids to learn within a professional work environment.

 The design of the space hinged on both wellness and sustainability goals.
 Natural daylight and ventilation through operable windows provide a comfortable environment for employees.
 A high-performance HVAC system was used, coupling a dedicated outdoor air system (DOAS) with a variable refrigerant flow system (VRF).
 The original stone façade was retained, and a high-performance envelope was created with the addition of insulation in the walls, on the roof, and new windows.